Stephen M. Ross: Honors and awards

 Ross has received numerous honors for his business, civic, and philanthropic activities.

-He was named the third Most Powerful Person in New York Real Estate by the New York Observer, Multi-Family Property Executive of the Year by Commercial Property News, and Housing Person of the Year by the National Housing Conference.
+In 2009, he was named No. 3 in The New York Observer's Most Powerful Person in New York Real Estate list.

+In 2017, the University of Michigan presented him with an ESPY Award for his philanthropic contributions to the school.

+In 2018, the Jackie Robinson Foundation awarded Ross with the ROBIE Lifetime Achievement Award.
+He was inducted into the NFL Leadership Hall of Fame in 2019.

+In 2020, Ross and the Miami Dolphins were awarded the Paul Tagliabue Award for diversity.
+The following year, Sports Business Journal recognized Ross as a leader in diversity and inclusive hiring.

 Personal life

 Ross has two children from his first marriage.
 In April 2021, it was made public that he was divorcing his second wife, Kara (née Gaffney) Ross, after 18 years of marriage.
 He has two stepchildren with Gaffney.
-Ross resides in Southampton, New York.

-Besides his home in the Deutsche Bank Center in Manhattan, Ross also owns an 11,000 square foot oceanfront mansion in Palm Beach named "The Reef".
+Ross owns an 11,000 square foot oceanfront mansion in Palm Beach named "The Reef".